starfleetcadet75/TiledMapImporter/README.md

 A C# library for using custom maps made with the Tiled Map Editor (http://www.mapeditor.org/) in MonoGame/Xna.
 ------------

+###Note: All documentation has been moved to http://starfleetcadet75.github.io/TiledMapImporter/

 Introduction
 ------------
 This project developed out of my own need to import maps made using Tiled into my MonoGame projects.
 I originally tried using some of the libraries already out there but none seem to work well enough.
 I therefore created my own.